Do you send messages on LinkedIn?

 Sending a personalized invitation to connect with someone on LinkedIn is really a no brainer.
 However, most people don’t take the time to do this.
 It’s very simple and doesn’t take much time at all to personalize your invitation to connect.
 Tell someone why you would like to connect and give a relevant reference point as to how you may already be connected.
 Maybe you have a mutual connection, met previously somewhere, or share a group together.
 Regardless, make it personal.

 Another nice touch is to send a personalized “thank you” once someone has agreed to accept your invitation!
 Thank them for connecting with you, or even offer to help grow their network through introductions to people you know.
-You can include a link to your blog in your email signature as well and if it makes sense, encourage them to subscribe or take advantage of a complimentary offer you have on your site.
+Consider creating an email signature in this message that shows where else you can be found across the web.

 By sending personalized invitations to connect on LinkedIn, you make a great first impression and become more memorable!